-In a recent survey by the Cloud Native Computing Foundation, 92 percent of respondents reported using containers in production.
+In a 2021 survey by the Cloud Native Computing Foundation, 93 percent of respondents reported they already use or plan to use containers in production.

 But if containers offer such advantages in terms of portability, scalability and responsiveness, why don’t all organizations containerize their software?

 One reason is the speed of technological advancement.
-Containers have only been popular for seven or eight years.
-In that time, leaders across industries also had to wrap their minds around public cloud offerings, DevOps, edge computing, artificial intelligence and other innovations.
+Containers haven’t been popular for that long.
+In a relatively short amount of time, leaders across industries also had to wrap their minds around public cloud offerings, DevOps, edge computing, artificial intelligence and other innovations.
 Sometimes, it’s tough to keep up.

 Hynes noticed this dynamic as he helped Rubrik customers navigate cloud and DevOps transformations.